 Dara Simkin presented an alternative (a more responsible way) to this classic image of ‘getting out of your comfort zone’.

 What often happens is we freak out and get overwhelmed by that huge leap and sometimes sprint right back to the comfort zone.
 Dara taught us an alternative approach to ‘responsibly get out of your comfort zone’ inspired by a well known dance around the world Cha-Cha 💃🏻.

 You take one step forward and a tiny step back and a few more steps forward.
 The idea is that with every step you learn stuff along the way, experiment and build confidence one step at a time.
+Watch the dance here.